 Do I need an internet connection to use my Cricut?

 You will need an internet connection initially to register your Cricut.
 After that, however, it can be used offline.
 But if you want to use Cricut Access or you’ve stored your projects online with Cricut, you will need an internet connection.

 Can I use a Chromebook with Cricut Design Space?

 Officially, Cricut Design Space is not supported on Chromebook.
 It also does not work on UNIX and Linux systems.
-It is supported on Windows or Mac PC and laptop, and iOS and Android phones and tablets.
+It is supported on Windows PC or Apple Mac desktop and laptop, and iOS and Android phones and tablets.